 1. Heat your clean cast iron pan on the stove until it's crazy hot.

 2. Pour a little canola oil or flaxseed oil on a wad of paper towel and rub it all over the pan.
 Do not touch that hot pan with your unprotected hand.
 Then wipe the surface with a clean paper towel to remove excess oil.
 You do NOT want a thick slick of oil on your pan, otherwise you'll end up with a sticky, gummy mess.
 Let the pan cool.

 And that's how to season a cast iron pan!
+Easy, right?
 NOTE: If you've totally stripped down your pan with steel wool and you're seasoning from scratch, you'll want to repeat these steps a half dozen times until the pan looks shiny and smooth.
 But don't be tempted to slather on the oil to speed up the process; you'll just end up with a gummy pan.
 If you're doing routine maintenance on your pan, one round of seasoning should do it.

 Taking Care of Your Cast Iron Pan

 If your pan was super rusty, you may want to repeat the heating/oiling/cooling process, reseasoning the pan 2 or 3 times before you use it.
 For more on cleaning rusty cast iron, check out how to clean a rusty cast iron pan.

 What you’ll find is that every time you clean and season cast iron -- clean it, dry it on the stove, then oil it and cool it -- your pan will clean easier, become increasingly non-stick, and even get less prone to any rust appearing on it.
 It's true, cleaning a seasoned cast iron pan is easier.

 So that's how to clean and season a cast iron skillet.
 Now we have a few answers to your burning cast-iron care questions

 Why is my cast iron pan sticky and gummy?